- Last Updated: Monday, 16 August 2021 19:40

 Axwell Park Colliery part of the Priestman Group situated at Swalwell.

 Brick works associated with the Eltringham Colliery near Prudhoe.
-Opened in 1881 as the Eltringham Sanitary pipe and Brick Co. it was leased in 1883 to Harriman and Co of Blaydon, who ran it as the Eltringham Brick and Tile works.
-It made firebricks and white house bricks and later salt glazed sanitary pipes.
+Opened before 1881 by the Eltringham Colliery Co. it was leased in 1883 to Harriman and Co of Blaydon, until 1891 who made salt glazed sanitary pipes.

 In 1891 the manager Mr Dodds toke over the works and ran it as the Eltringham Sanitary Pipe and brick Co. making pipes and salt glazed bricks.